 Residential ISP customers are typically assigned a single IP address.
-This limits customer to connecting a single computer to the Internet.
-Network Address Translation (NAT) is used to convert multiple private LAN IP addresses to/from the single public IP address assigned by the ISP.
+This limits customer to connecting a single computer to the internet.
+NAT (network address translation) is used to convert multiple private LAN IP addresses to/from the single public IP address assigned by the ISP.
 To enable multiple sessions of the same type to operate simultaneously Port numbers also need to be changed.
 NAT allows a virtually unlimited number of devices, assigned private IP addresses, to share an ISP account even if the ISP only provides a single IP address.
+NAT is one of the services built into residential routers.